chen-keinan/openshift-ordeal/README.md

 ```
 ## User Plugin Usage
-The openshift-scrutiny expose hook for user plugins [Example](https://github.com/chen-keinan/openshift-scrutiny/tree/master/examples/plugins) :
+The openshift-ordeal expose hook for user plugins [Example](https://github.com/chen-keinan/openshift-ordeal/tree/master/examples/plugins) :
 - **openshiftBenchAuditResultHook** - this hook accepts audit benchmark results as found by audit test

 ##### Compile user plugin
 ```
 go build -buildmode=plugin -o=~/<plugin folder>/bench_plugin.so /<plugin folder>/bench_plugin.go
 ```
-##### Copy plugin to folder (.openshift-scrutiny folder is created on the 1st startup)
+##### Copy plugin to folder (.openshift-ordeal folder is created on the 1st startup)
 ```
-cp /<plugin folder>/bench_plugin.so ~/.openshift-scrutiny/plugins/compile/bench_plugin.so
+cp /<plugin folder>/bench_plugin.so ~/.openshift-ordeal/plugins/compile/bench_plugin.so
 ```
 Note: Plugin and binary must compile with the same linux env
 ## Supported Specs
-The openshift-scrutiny support cis specs and can be easily extended:
+The openshift-ordeal support cis specs and can be easily extended:
 - master config file change spec [CIS openshift Benchmark specification](https://www.cisecurity.org/benchmark/openshift/)
-both specs can be easily extended by amended the spec files under ```~/.openshift-scrutiny/benchmarks/openshift/v1.0.0``` folder
+both specs can be easily extended by amended the spec files under ```~/.openshift-ordeal/benchmarks/openshift/v1.0.0``` folder

 ## Contribution
 - code contribution is welcome !! , contribution with tests and passing linter is more than welcome :)
-- /.dev folder include vagrantfile to be used for development : [Dev Instruction](https://github.com/chen-keinan/openshift-scrutiny/tree/master/.dev)
+- /.dev folder include vagrantfile to be used for development : [Dev Instruction](https://github.com/chen-keinan/openshift-ordeal/tree/master/.dev)